 Tax Counseling for the Elderly

-To authorize the Internal Revenue Service to enter into agreements with private or public nonprofit agencies or organizations; to establish a network of trained volunteers to provide free federal income tax information and return preparation assistance to elderly taxpayers.
+Authorize the Internal Revenue Service to enter into an agreement with private or public nonprofit agencies or organizations; establish a network of trained volunteers to provide free federal income tax information and return preparation assistance to elderly taxpayers.

 General information about this opportunity